olegmikadze/olegmikadze/README.md

 My name is Oleh.
 I'm web developer in Astound Commerce from Ukraine, Kyiv.
 I'm а responsible and reliable person, ready to face and to cope with challenging projects, able to contribute into teamwork as well as to complete individual tasks.

-## My stack of technologies: JavaScript ES5+, TypeScript, NodeJS (Express/Nest), Python 3, Flask, PostgreSQL, MongoDB, jQuery, React, Redux, Docker, AWS S3, Git.
+## My stack of technologies:
+- JavaScript ES5+
+- TypeScript
+- NodeJS (Express/Nest)
+- Python 3
+- Flask
+- PostgreSQL
+- MongoDB
+- jQuery
+- React/Redux
+- Docker
+- AWS S3
+- Git

 ## How to reach me:
 - LinkedIn: https://www.linkedin.com/in/oleh-mikadze-568353ab/